-7. If you use binary logs for anything other than replication, such as point-in-time backup and restore, wait until you no longer need the old binary logs containing transactions without GTIDs.
+7. If you use binary logs for anything other than replication, for example point in time backup and restore, wait until you do not need the old binary logs having transactions without GTIDs.

-For instance, after all transactions have been replicated, you can execute FLUSH LOGS on the server where you are taking backups.
+For instance, after step 6 has completed, you can execute FLUSH LOGS on the server where you are taking backups.
 Then either explicitly take a backup or wait for the next iteration of any periodic backup routine you may have set up.

-Ideally, you should wait for the server to purge all binary logs that existed when the previous step was completed, and for any backup taken before then to expire.
+Ideally, wait for the server to purge all binary logs that existed when step 6 was completed.
+Also wait for any backup taken before step 6 to expire.

-Keep in mind that binary logs containing anonymous transactions (that is, transactions without GTIDs) cannot be used following the next step, after which, you must make sure that no transactions without GTIDs remain uncommitted on any server.
+This is the second important point.
+It is vital to understand that binary logs containing anonymous transactions, without GTIDs cannot be used after the next step.
+After this step, you must be sure that transactions without GTIDs do not exist anywhere in the topology.